 Determines if this action will be run within the relevant stage.

-Path to project file or folder.
-If a folder is specified, the folder will be searched for a file that has a file extension that ends in proj
+Path to project file, solution file or folder.
+If a folder is specified, it will be searched for a file that has a file extension that ends in proj or is sln or slnx.
+Defaults to the workspace folder.

 Optional working folder for running the executable.
 Defaults to the project folder.

-Directory in which to place the built packages. [---output]
+Directory in which to place the built packages. [--output]

 The Using drop down is populated with any property collector whose namespace matches the pattern defined by the DotNet CLI actions.
-The pattern for this action is ^DotNet.Cli.*
+The pattern for this action is ^NetCore\.App(?:\.|$).

 For more in-depth explanations on property collectors see Property Collectors.